Are you trying to improve the cybersecurity of your SMB and trying to figure out which security controls you actually need?

-Before we get into the details, let’s go ahead and answer this question:
+Before we get into the details, let’s go ahead and quickly answer:

-The short answer is, no. These controls have very different purposes.
-Firewalls are designed to regulate the network traffic flowing into and out of a device.
-Antivirus, on the other hand, looks at all of the files present on the device (or interacting with the device like websites) to check for malicious intent.
-They find malware.
+Firewalls regulate the network traffic flowing in and out of a network or device.
+Antivirus, on the other hand, looks at all of the files and processes present on the device to check for malicious intent.
+Essentially, they find malware.

 What exactly do firewalls and antivirus do?